browserengineering/book/book/chrome.md

                 55, 55, anchor='nw', text=url, font=buttonfont)
 ```

-When the user is typing in the address bar, let's draw a cursor:
+When the user is typing in the address bar, let's also draw a cursor.
+Making states (like focus) visible on the screen (like with the
+cursor) makes the software easier to use:

 ``` {.python indent=8}
 if self.focus == "address bar":